 The environmental credentials of mycelium are extensive as it has smallish environmental footprint in the way it grows and easily composts.
 And then there are the products it replaces - pretty much all have high greenhouse gas emissions in their production and processing, use unsustainable virgin raw materials and don't biodegrade.

-When mushroom roots are grown on sawdust or agricultural waste, they form a thick mat that can then be treated to resemble leather.
+When mushroom roots are grown on sawdust, agricultural waste, trays or vertically until they form a thick mat that can then be treated to resemble leather.
 Dependent upon conditions, it takes a few weeks to literally grow a mushroom leather ready for drying.

 Bolt Threads claim to have made the first commercial bag, which they launched on a successful Kickstarter campaign in 2018.
-The leather is called MYLOTM and is grown naturally in precise conditions that create the base mats.
+The leather is called MyloTM and is grown naturally in precise conditions that create the base mats.
 It is then harvested, dyed and imprinted with their pattern.
+MyloTM has since gone on to create ranges for Lululemon, Stella McCartney, Adidas and others.